Zondax/izari-filecoin/README.md

 | Prepare to send (get nonce and fees) | :white_check_mark: |

 ### Wallet

+These features group actions related to wallets itself: from creating new ones, deriving addresses from it, and signing new txs to be broadcasted.

 | Feature                              | Supported?         |
 |--------------------------------------|--------------------|
 | Generate new mnemonic                | :white_check_mark: |